 When it comes to mosquitos, most people use any kind of repellant or DIY solution they can.
 While a majority of these solutions might help, people forget one thing, their pets.
 Mosquitos pose the same health risks to pets as they do to humans.
 With that being said, there are steps you can take to protect your animals from these disease-carrying pests.
-Any Pest discusses how mosquitos are harmful to your pets and ways to control and prevent them around your home or business.
+Lookout Pest Control, formerly Any Pest Inc., discusses how mosquitos are harmful to your pets and ways to control and prevent them around your home or business.

 Mosquitos & Pets

 Since many other pets produce high levels of carbon dioxide just like humans, they are also strong mosquito magnets.
 A mosquito bite can be just as irritating to an animal as it is to a person.
 Some animals might even experience a potentially serious allergic reaction.
 Animals are also susceptible to certain mosquito-borne diseases.
 That’s why mosquito control for pets and livestock is very important.